NastiaTarasenko/fcc-react-portfolio/README.md

-# 🌟 FreeCodeCamp React Projects 🌟
+# 🌟 FreeCodeCamp React Portfolio 🌟

 This repository contains my learning projects from FreeCodeCamp, rewritten in React.
 The main goal is to deepen my understanding of React, Redux, and modern frontend practices through hands-on experience.